krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ### Low/Lowest

-* Design-As a user, I can belong to 0 or more teams by providing unique names(3-25 characeters)
+* Design-As a user, I want to belong to 0 or more teams by providing unique names(3-25 characeters)
-* Implement-As a user, I can belong to 0 or more teams by providing unique names(3-25 characeters)
+* Implement-As a user, I want to belong to 0 or more teams by providing unique names(3-25 characeters)

 ## Sprint 2

 ### High/ Highest

-* Design- As a user, I can serve as the hunt master of the competion.
+* Design- As a user, I want to serve as the hunt master of the competion.
 * Implement- As a user, I want to serve as the hunt master of the competion.
-* Design - As an hunt master, I can choose an existing quest for competition.
+* Design - As an hunt master, I want to choose an existing quest for competition.
-* Implement- As an hunt master, I can choose an existing quest for competition.
+* Implement- As an hunt master, I want to choose an existing quest for competition.
-* Design- As a hunt master, I can invite a list of teams to participate about a week before the match.
+* Design- As a hunt master, I want to invite a list of teams to participate about a week before the match.
-* Implement- As a hunt master, I can invite a list of teams to participate about a week before the match.
+* Implement- As a hunt master, I want to invite a list of teams to participate about a week before the match.
 * Design-As a hunt master, I can specify the start date and time for the competition.
 * Implement-As a hunt master,I can specify the start date and time for the competition.
 * Design-As a hunt master, I can specify the end date and time for the competition.